Mesoscopic Modeling of Structure-Transport Relationships in Dense CNT Films Containing Amorphous Carbon: Abstract

 \section{Abstract}

-Carbon nanotube (CNTs) materials, which exhibit intrinsically high electrical conductivity, are promising candidates for energy-efficient electronic devices.
-Recently, high-density CNT films have also been successfully employed as switching elements in non-volatile memory cells.
-However, the mechanism of electrical conduction through such complex systems is still poorly understood.
-To identify structural parameters that govern the electrical current in CNT films, we employed coarse-grained molecular dynamics to construct dense mesoscale CNT film models, where we considered CNTs with different chiralities and lengths.
+Carbon nanotube (CNT) films are widely considered as prospective building blocks for advanced electronic and nanostructured materials.
+In particular, electrical transport in high-density CNT films results from a complex interplay between network morphology and CNT connectivity, which remains challenging to characterize quantitatively.
+To identify the structural parameters that govern the electrical current in CNT films, we employed coarse-grained molecular dynamics to construct dense mesoscale CNT film models that include CNTs with different chiralities and lengths.
 The effects of CNT geometrical features on the film morphologies were quantified by devising a set of structural descriptors and analyzing their mutual correlations.
 The impact of varying the concentration of amorphous carbon (aC) inclusions on the film structure was assessed.
 Finally, we employed a nodal analysis framework to compute the electrical current across the networks and correlate the charge transport characteristics to the underlying structural descriptors.
-Transport is found to be enhanced in films that exhibit high curvature and buckling, low bundling, and strong connectivity, with amorphous carbon components playing a nontrivial configuration-dependent role.
-These findings provide a framework for the rational design of CNT-based memristor architectures and highlight the potential of mesoscale modeling to guide the engineering of advanced nanostructured materials.
+The current is found to be enhanced in films that exhibit high curvature and buckling, low bundling, and strong connectivity.
+We discuss how the presence of aC inclusions modifies these morphological and current characteristics.
+This work provides a mesoscale modeling framework for modeling structure-transport relationships in dense CNT films and highlights the role of morphological descriptors in guiding the interpretation of electrical transport in complex nanostructured networks.